aloz/esl2http/README.md

   Anton Lozovskyi

 p.s.
-Sorry for typos - it was 3 weeks to design and to develop non stop.
+Sorry for typos - it was nice 3 weeks to design and to develop non stop.
   #
  Solution copyright (c) by me